geotools/geotools/docs/user/welcome/architecture.rst

 ============

-Having an understanding of how the GeoTools library is structured is helpful for sorting out what jars you need for your application.
+Having an understanding of how the GeoTools library is structured is helpful for sorting out what jars you need to include with your application.

-This page introduces you to the parts of the GeoTools library and how they fit together.
+This page introduces you to the modules of the GeoTools library and how they fit together.
 By including only the jars you need you can select just the right amount of GeoTools for your next project.

 GeoTools Library
 ----------------

-The GeoTools library forms a software "stack" with each jar building on the ideas and concepts defined in the previous one.
+The GeoTools library forms a software "stack" with each module building on the ideas and concepts defined in the previous one.

 .. figure:: /images/geotools.svg